dlwh/puck/README.md

 The first step in using Puck is to compile a grammar to GPU code.
 The best way to do this is to run the command

 ```
-sbt "run-main puck.parser.CompileGrammar --textGrammarPrefix textGrammars/wsj_1.gr:textGrammars/wsj_6.gr --grammar grammar.grz"
+java -Xmx4g -cp target/scala-2.10/puck-0.1-assembly.jar puck.parser.CompileGrammar --textGrammarPrefix textGrammars/wsj_1.gr:textGrammars/wsj_6.gr --grammar grammar.grz
 ```

-This produces a parser equivalent to the one used in the 2014 paper in a file called `grammar.grz`.
+*This command will take a long time: up to an hour.* When it's finished, this program will produce a parser equivalent to the one used in the 2014 paper in a file called `grammar.grz`.
 The textGrammarPrefix argument accepts a sequence of plain text grammars, separated by colons.
 We have provided the cascade of grammars used in the Berkeley Parser for English.
 In practice, using `wsj_1` and `wsj_6` gives you all the benefit for GPU grammars.